giangkhuat/Python-CRUD-Web-Application/README.md

 #  Project Description

-The project's goal is to create a database that allows non-profit organizations manage their donors' informationa and communicate with them more effectively.
+The project's goal is to create a database that allows non-profit organizations manage their donors' information and communicate with them more effectively.

-The database will contain donors' information such as name, contact, home address, donation amount, donation date, donating category and special notes.
+The database will contain donors' information such as name, contact email, donation amount, and donation event

 The program will allow users to:
  * Search for a donor's name